AWilliams17/PasteMate/README.md

 -Vue.JS
 -Flask w/ Flask-Restful + Flask-SqlAlchemy + Flask-Wtforms + Wtforms-Json + Flask-JWT-Extended

+# State of the code
+The server part of this project is okay as far as I can see, but the client is a bit messy right now due to state issues.
+I'm going to be doing some revisions to implement VueX (https://github.com/vuejs/vuex) which is probably going to be the
+very next thing I do before moving onto the actual functionality of the pastes.

 # Client Setup
 ``` bash
 # install dependencies